 - Two courses in the history of Asia and/or Africa

 - Two courses in the history of the Americas and/or Europe

 - Two courses in modern history

 Some courses do not fulfill either modern or premodern requirements; see course description in the catalog for the modern/premodern tag.

 Fields within the Major (four courses)

-The Senior Research Conference, which is held each January, usually on the first Sunday after classes begin, culminates the work that students carry out for the Senior Seminar, HIST 490.
-Participants are divided into panels based on common themes that emerge from their papers and speakers present a 10 to 12 minute version of their theses, followed by a period of discussion.
-As a result students gain experience summarizing a larger project and giving a public presentation.
+The senior research conference, which is held each January, usually on the first Sunday after classes begin, culminates the work that students carry out for HIST 490 (Senior Seminar).
+Participants are divided into panels based on common themes that emerge from their papers.
+Speakers present a 10- to 12-minute version of their theses, followed by a period of discussion.
+As a result, students gain experience summarizing a larger project and giving a public presentation.
 All seniors are required to attend, and the conference is open to the entire Kenyon community.
-The Senior Research Conference, as a collaborative event, is a particularly meaningful experience for the participants because it serves as a turning point in the research process, culminating the collective work they did in the senior seminar and providing feedback as they begin the individual work of the Senior Capstone.
+The conference, as a collaborative event, is a particularly meaningful experience for the participants because it serves as a turning point in the research process, culminating the collective work they did in the senior seminar and providing feedback as they begin the individual work of the Senior Capstone.

-- a newly prepared and significantly revised version of the research paper completed in the senior seminar, along with a brief explanation of the chief ways it differs from the senior seminar paper.
+- A newly prepared and significantly revised version of the research paper completed in "Senior Seminar," along with a brief explanation of the chief ways it differs from the seminar paper.

 A minor in history will consist of at least five courses, which include: